Scale invariance of electrodynamics in radio-frequency linear accelerators: Summary

 \section{Summary}

-The set of scale transformations (\ref{eq:t2})--(\ref{eq:b2}), (\ref{eq:rho2})--(\ref{eq:i2}), and (\ref{eq:m2})--(\ref{eq:e2}) makes all the equations of electrodynamics invariant, i.e., the equation of motion under Lorentz force and the Maxwell equations with source terms.
-The invariance is supported by the mechanical similarity which appears in the Lagrangian of classical electrodynamics.
-This scale transformation may provide hints in the initial design of high current accelerators, although further simulation study is needed.
+The set of scale transformations (\ref{eq:t2})--(\ref{eq:b2}), (\ref{eq:rho2})--(\ref{eq:i2}), and (\ref{eq:m2})--(\ref{eq:e2}) makes all the equations of electrodynamics invariant, i.e., the equation of motion under Lorentz force and Maxwell equations with source terms.
+The invariance is supported by the mechanical similarity that appears in the Lagrangian of classical electrodynamics.
+This scale transformation may help in the initial design of high-current accelerators, although further simulation study is required.